 CFL lights consume less electricity than their counterparts.
 They live longer, consume less electricity, lead to lower electricity bills, and also help you to reduce pollution by consuming less energy.

-Several attempts are being made worldwide on personal, industrial, and governmental levels to curb the intensity at which air pollution is rising and regain a balance as far as the proportions of the foundation gases are concerned.
+Several attempts are being made worldwide on personal, industrial, and governmental levels to curb the intensity at which air pollution is rising and regain a balance regarding the proportions of the foundation gases.

 This is a direct attempt at slacking Global warming.
 We are seeing a series of innovations and experiments aimed at creating alternate and unconventional options to reduce pollutants.
 Air pollution is one of the larger mirrors of man’s follies, and a challenge we need to overcome to see a better tomorrow.